[CFS PLAYBOOK] BEHAVIOUR

 2.0 PROCESSES STATEMENT

 Compass Forest School identifies eight core Processes that support Crew in meeting policy aims and statutory responsibilities surrounding Behaviour.
-These are: Defined Roles And Responsibilities, Behaviour Training for Crew, Creating a Supportive Environment, Responding to Overstimulated Behaviour, Teaching Emotional Skills Through Co-Regulation, Restorative Approaches to Conflict and Managing Fight and Flight Responses, Restraint Of A Child
+These are: Defined Roles And Responsibilities, Behaviour Training for Crew, Creating a Supportive Environment, Responding To Dysregulation, Crisis Response And Safety Planning, Restrictive Intervention And Seclusion Of A Child, Restorative Practices, Coaching Emotional Skills Through Co-Regulation.

-Each process is underpinned by clear procedures that provide practical guidance and ensure a consistent, proportionate and effective approach to Safer Recruitment.
+Each process is underpinned by clear procedures that provide practical guidance and ensure a consistent, proportionate and effective approach to Behaviour.

 2.1 DEFINED ROLES AND RESPONSIBILITIES